 “47% shoppers choose either “social networks” or “visual social networks” as their main sources of inspiration. ” 2017 Total Retail Survey by PWC (source, page 15)

-2021 and beyond is all about authenticity and original content, so why not try your hand at a user-generated content (UGC) campaign?
+Today it's all about authenticity and original content, so why not try your hand at a user-generated content (UGC) campaign?

 Approx 50% of people are single in developed markets.12% treat themselves on Valentines Day.